Kiho/svelte-dts-loader/README.md

 # svelte-dts-loader
-Generate TypeScript definition files from Svelte template files using svelte preprocessor.
+A webpack loader to generate TypeScript definition files from Svelte template files using svelte preprocessor.

 ## Installation